nfischer/github-review/README.md

 [cash](https://github.com/dthree/cash) and [my Bash-to-ShellJS translator](https://github.com/nfischer/BashToShellJS).

-Feel free to try this out for your project!
-If you like it, let me know.
-If you have any improvements, please submit a github issue or a pull request (which I'll try reviewing via this tool!).
-I'm more than happy to branch this off into a more general project, I've just started out making it a very specific tool to help make my life a bit easier.
+Feel free to try this out for your Github projects!
+If you like it, drop me a line.

+If you find any bugs, please see [the wiki page](https://github.com/nfischer/github-review/wiki) for a guide on submitting bug reports (I'd love to get them so I know what I can fix).
+If you have any improvements, please open a pull request (which I'll try reviewing via this tool!) or give me a feature suggestion via Github issue.
+I'm more than happy to branch this off into a more general and powerful project.

 ## Installation